HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 there is a close connection between $\mathsf{Sh}(X)$ and the slice topos $\mathcal{B} \big / X$.

-For instance some authors say that "a" topological topos is a category of sheaves on a subcategory $\mathcal{C}$ of $\mathsf{Top}$ closed under finite limits and open subspaces.
+For instance some authors[^24] say that "a" topological topos is a category of sheaves on a subcategory $\mathcal{C}$ of $\mathsf{Top}$ closed under finite limits and open subspaces.
 The grothendieck topology is the natural one where a covering family is an open cover in the usual sense.